 One of the most important American Express application rules to know about is the once per lifetime bonus rule.

-This means that once you earn a welcome bonus for a specific card, you can never earn that bonus again even if you cancel your card and reapply.
+This means that once you open up a specific card, you can never earn the bonus for that card ever again even if you cancel your card and reapply.

 There’s no distinction between charge cards and credit cards with this rule, either.